 While the majority of Cameroonians speak French, two western regions of the country were once part of the British Empire, and English continues to dominate in these regions.
 After 1922, Cameroon was a mandate territory of the League of Nations, then became a United Nations trust territory that Great Britain and France jointly administered.
 The British Mandate territory of Cameroon included the Southern and Northern Cameroons.
-The court system is based on common law.
-These facts, and the history that led to it, are little known among both scholars and journalists outside the country.
+Consequently, Anglophone regions have had their own distinct legal s

 The protests began a month earlier as thousands of Anglophone Cameroonians, from teachers and lawyers to irate youths protested the Francophone president’s dicta in the streets of Anglophone cities.

 Within months, Bibixy and two other high-profile male Anglophone protesters would be arrested and face the death penalty.
 The state used a 2014 law created to help combat Nigeria-based Islamist militant group Boko Haram, whose fighters regularly launch attacks in Cameroon; it formally tried the three men for complicity in hostility against the homeland, secession, civil war and campaigning for federalism.
 In response, hundreds of infuriated youths, mostly young men, stormed the streets to demand the unconditional release of Bibixy and the others.
 The government responded by outlawing groups that advocate for Anglophone rights and shutting off internet connections to Anglophone regions of Cameroon in January.